iotricity/MMM-P1Logger/README.md

 # MagicMirror Module: MMM-P1Logger
-A MagicMirror Module for your Tado Smart Thermostat.
+A MagicMirror Module for your ESP P1Logger.

 ### The module displays the following information: